 Why does that matter?
 What is a flat tax in the first place?
 Below, we dive deep into Massachusetts income tax basics, covering the following: the Massachusetts tax rate, exemptions, deductions, tax credits, capital gains tax, and filing your tax return.

-Massachusetts Income Tax
+Massachusetts Tax Rate

-Taxable Income in Massachusetts
+Massachusetts Taxable Income

 Massachusetts Tax Exemptions

-Deductions such as student loan interest, alimony, moving expenses, and college tuition, among others, are allowed on your Massachusetts return.
+Deductions such as student loan interest, moving expenses, and college tuition are allowed on your Massachusetts return.

-Other items that are deductible on your Massachusetts tax return are:
+Other items that are deductible include: